Carlo Scalzi: Life and career

-In 1733-1734 Scalzi was committed to George Frideric Handel's opera company at the King's Theatre in London.
+In 1733–1734 Scalzi was committed to George Frideric Handel's opera company at the King's Theatre in London.
 Handel changed and extended arias from some of his previous operas for Scalzi: including for revivals of Ottone (November 1733, Adalberto), Sosarme (April 1734, Argone), Acis and Galatea (May 1734, Dorindo), and Il pastor fido (May 1734, Silvio).
 On 26 January 1734 he created the role of Alceste in the world premiere of George Frideric Handel's Arianna in Creta.
 On 13 March 1734 he sang the role of Orpheus in the premiere of Handel's masque Parnasso in festa for the wedding of Princess Anne and William IV, Prince of Orange.
 While Handel greatly admired Scalzi's talents, the English public did not respond to Scalzi with the same enthusiasm that he enjoyed in Italy.

 In 1734 Scalzi returned to Italy.
 His last known performances were in operas by Hasse and Porpora in Venice in 1737–1738.
-After that, his whereabouts and activities are unknown.
+He faded into relative obscurity for a time thereafter, retiring from the stage and giving private voice lessons to aspiring young singers in Italy and also in France.
+His return to Venice in 1745 was marked by meeting Capt.
+Isaac Wood (1722-1811) of Massachusetts and Rhode Island.
+The singer was so captivated by the captain's many tales of his fascinating seafaring voyages that he elected to join him on his travels.
+Maestro Scalzi became the tutor and music teacher to the captain's children as well as a beloved friend, being known affectionately by his favorite moniker, "maestro e amico della famiglia."
+He resided with the Wood family for the remainder of his life and retired with them to the small town of Lunenburg, Vermont, where he died in his sleep in the winter of 1793.
+He is buried with his employers in the Pond Hill Cemetery.